enving/wetransferdownloadpy/README.md

 ##see full code in main.py

-# Wetransferpy

-**Wetransferpy** is a simple Python package designed to facilitate the downloading of videos from WeTransfer using Playwright.
+**wetransferdownloadpy** is a simple Python package designed to facilitate the downloading of videos from WeTransfer using Playwright.
 This package abstracts the complexities of interacting with the WeTransfer website, allowing users to easily download files with just a few lines of code.

 ## Features